 The AC will meet with the EA and the IA without the presence of the Management as and when necessary to review the adequacy of audit arrangements with emphasis on the scope and quality of their audit, the independence, objectivity and observations of the EA.

-The AC conducted a review of all non-audit services provided by the EA and is satisfied that the nature and extent of such services does not prejudice the independence and objectivity of the EA.
-For the financial year ended 30 June 2019, the fees that are charged to the Group by the EA for audit services were approximately \$\$186,000.
-There were no non-audit fees paid to the EA.
+The AC inquired and noted that there were no non-audit services by the EA in FY2020 and that no non-audit fees were paid to the EA.
+For the financial year ended 30 June 2020, the fees charged to the Group by the EA for audit services were approximately \$\$180,000.